News

 Support that will serve as a springboard

-The recognition that the Pierre Péladeau Grant brings them is invaluable: it is a source of confidence and motivation, and gives SensÈn great visibility.
-“Even though we are just starting out, we are making an impact in the community because we are relevant and because we are meeting a need,” explains Delphine Bouilly.
-“It’s very encouraging.”
+The recognition they receive from the Pierre Péladeau Grant is invaluable: it boosts confidence and motivation, and gives SensÈn great visibility.
+“Even though we are just starting out, we feel that we are making an impact in the community because what we do is relevant and addresses a real need,” explains Delphine Bouilly.
+“It’s encouraging!”

 For Madline Sauvage, this grant also opens doors to the future: “The Pierre Péladeau Grant will allow us to continue developing SensÈn.”